Dillon Park and Recreation Department

 Total cost of the Dillon Park renovations are $2.75 million.

-If you’ve walked or driven down North Purdy Street or traversed Haynsworth Street recently, you’ve noticed quite a bit of activity as a new gymnasium is taking shape next to the Sumter County Recreation & Parks Department.
+If you’ve walked or driven down North Purdy Street or traversed Haynsworth Street recently, you’ve noticed a new gymnasium is has been added to the Sumter County Recreation & Parks Department complex.

 The new 12,800-square-foot gym is the centerpiece of a three-phase plan to reshape recreation in Sumter for generations to come.